mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"This is the tree you start on.
 We can travel between trees once we get up above."

 	He looked up into the dark abyss, and put his full trust in Linyu.
-Linyu and Kip tied a rope to each other, one to the transmitter, and another long one for rappeling back down, and began the climb up the tree.
-They were relying on the lean of the tree to support their weight with each vault to the next position.
-With such a large tree, Kip was struggling to wrap his legs in a way that would secure him, but he watched as Lin focused on scaling it with hae feet in the various crevasses that formed out of the bark.
+They tied a rope to each other, one to the transmitter, and another long one for rappeling back down, and began the climb up the tree.
+They were relying on the lean of the tree to support their weight on each vault to the next position.
+With such a large tree, Kip was struggling to wrap his legs in a way that would secure him, but he watched as Linyu focused on scaling it with hae feet in the various crevasses that formed out of the bark.

-	"Wait up, Linyu," he said, feeling a tug on the rope.
+	"Wait up, Linyu," he said, feeling an upward tug on the rope.

-	"Sorry, Kipnu.
-I got carried away."
+	"Sorry, Kipnu."

 	Nearing the top, Kip could see branches, which served as nice places to rest, and the beginning of a canopy, with hints of Ara at the top.